lsst-sitcom/sitcomtn-037/index.rst

 The rapid analysis framework relies heavily on single frame processing, and therefore is very compatible with both the DRP and the Alert Production Pipelines.
 However, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the APP team in the development of rapid analysis.

-FAFF has worked with Rubin project members to create a preliminary analysis of the compute required to run Rapid Analysis and found that with ~250 cores (1 per detector and a handful for overhead), combined with some attention paid to code performance enhancements, we expect that in terms of processing, keeping up with a 30s image cadence is very feasible.
-The University of Washington group is now investigating the SFP performance enhancements (FIXME - update when report conclusion is known).
-Arguably, the more challenging aspect is the reading and writing of files to and from the disk.
-FIXME: UPDATE WHEN ACTION ITEM COMPLETED.

 Another important point is that Rapid Analysis only needs to run once per frame.
 Even upon a failure to produce one of the parameters, or the publishing of an incorrect result, the system will not be rerun and therefore the database containing the results does not need to support versioning or relationships to previous results.

+A re-occurring concern has been whether or not the Antu cluster can support the rapid analysis framework.
+FAFF has worked with Rubin project members to create a preliminary analysis of the compute required to run Rapid Analysis and found the following:

+.. at with ~250 cores (1 per detector and a handful for overhead), combined with some attention paid to code performance enhancements, we expect that in terms of processing, keeping up with a 30s image cadence is very feasible.

+- ~4 cores per CCD are required to perform the data processing
+- Using the full 189 CCDs also requires 756 cores which is nearly the entire Antu cluster (784 cores)
+- To support required data Input/Output (I/O), a cluster would ideally have a small number of cores per node, then spread the data out across multiple disks.
+  Antu has a high core-to-node ratio, and is therefore likely unable to run rapid analysis for the entire array at a ~30s cadence.

+At the moment, it is unclear if the computing infrastructure could be augmented to support full-frame on-the-fly processing in Chile.
+If not, then the remaining option is to reduce the number of CCDs that get processed.
+DECam encountered the same constraints and invoked a pipeline that supports different configurations that specify various patterns of sensors to reduce.
+For example, pointing tests used just the central portion of the focal plane.
+A list of possible focal plane configurations should be created; we have already reached out to the AOS and Science Verification groups for suggestions.
+It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based rapid analysis image quality metrics would require the full array.
+Especially since the camera diagnostic cluster handles the low-level health checks for all sensors, as is discussed in `Deliverable 5`_.

+The University of Washington group is now investigating the single frame performance enhancements.
+Scaling the experience gained with LATISS, it is expected that a 30s image cadence is feasible and the primary speed limitation will be the I/O constraints.

 .. _Deliverable 3: